 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Health of the Kyrgyz Republic

-Overall term: 2016 to 2018
+Overall term: 2018 to 2020

-Improving the quality of health care, management and support services
+Improving the quality of perinatal services